 A pristine stretch of beach protected by the nearby cliffs.
 Known for its white-washed houses, and nearby cliff jumping spots.

 Food options nearby: Yes, there are food and drink options on the beach and nearby.

 Restaurants on this beach will cook your food on the sand!
 There are lounge chairs here, and it’s also the best beach to go to if it’s windy on the island.

 Food options nearby: Yes, there are restaurants and you can even order food straight to your lounge chair.

 Not necessarily a beach, but rather a series of caves and lagoons off the coast of Milos.
 A must-visit for the perfect blue water and unique coastline!
 We hired our own boat through this website (it took us about 20 minutes to get to Kleftiko from the nearest beach).
-If you’d prefer not to seek it out yourself, I highly recommend booking a boat tour in advance as they fill up.
-There’s plenty of charter boat tours to choose from – I included some of the highest rated local ones below.
+If you’d prefer not to seek it out yourself, I highly recommend booking a tour in advance as they fill up.
+Here is a boat tour to Kleftiko that I’d recommend.

 Food options nearby: No, once you get there you can only drop anchor and there’s nowhere to dock.
 If you go with a boat company, many provide meals.